 Make Forgiven Debt Tax Free

 The government has already made some progress on the forgiven debt tax issue.
-In the past, if a parent borrowed loans for their child to attend school and the child died, the Parent PLUS loan could be forgiven.
+In the past, if a parent borrowed loans for their child to attend school, and the child died, the Parent PLUS loan could be forgiven.
 However, the forgiven debt was treated as taxable income by the IRS, leaving the grieving parent with a huge tax bill.
-Fortunately, this particular issue has been fixed… but on a temporary basis.
+Fortunately, this particular issue has been fixed… but temporarily.

 Borrowers who are on an income-driven repayment plan and have their debt forgiven after 25 years currently need to plan for a large tax bill.
 Such a tax bill makes little sense.

-In the case of student loan borrowers with forgiven debt, it makes little sense to treat the forgiveness as income.
-We already don’t tax Public Service Loan Forgiveness, and the Warren and Sanders plans would similarly not tax any forgiven debt.
+In the case of student loan borrowers with forgiven debt, it makes little sense to treat forgiveness as income.
+We already don’t tax Public Service Loan Forgiveness, and it would make sense to treat student debt forgiveness uniformly.

 Fix Income-Driven Repayment